 Amazon’s coronavirus (COVID-19) response went into effect March 17, 2020.
 The majority of FBA sellers in the US and EU are no longer able to send their products to Amazon warehouses.
 It is likely that hundreds of thousands of sellers have lost some or all ability to do business.

 Medical and household goods are still being accepted.

 All products already stored in FBA warehouses or that were en route to a warehouse on March 17 can still be sold.
-However, FBA sellers can only create new shipments of products in the following categories:
+However, FBA sellers can only create new shipments of products in a limited number of categories, including: